 High School diploma - Faribault Senior High School, Faribault, Minnesota.
 1982.

-Activities involved with in college: Four Years Intercollegiate Baseball (Captain in Senior Year), One Year Campus Newspaper (Sports Columnist), Three Years Gregorian Chant Group (Schola Cantorum)
+Activities involved in during college: Four Years Intercollegiate Baseball (Captain in Senior Year), One Year Campus Newspaper (Sports Columnist), Three Years Gregorian Chant Group (Schola Cantorum)

-Activities involved with in high school: Varsity Baseball, Varsity Ice Hockey, Theater, Orchestra, Yearbook, Speech
+Activities involved in during high school: Varsity Baseball, Varsity Ice Hockey, Theater, Orchestra, Yearbook, Speech

 Educational Philosophy: I believe in small schools and small classes.
 I believe in a traditional education with a particular emphasis on American history and government.
 I believe in closed campuses, orderly classrooms, dress codes, full school days, and full school years.
 I believe in a positive, upbeat, and busy school campus.
 I believe high school is a place where young people should explore a wide variety of traditional subjects and extracurricular opportunities; college is where specialization should begin.
 And I believe that school should emphasize good character just as much as strong academics.
 I agree with Teddy Roosevelt, who said, “To educate a person in mind and not morals is to educate a menace to society.”

 Hobbies: Reading nonfiction – particularly history, biography, and philosophy

 Lifelong sports fan – particularly baseball, football, basketball, golf, and tennis.
 Playing the piano.
 I enjoy a wide variety of music including classical, ragtime, classic rock, The Beatles, Pink Floyd, some jazz, R & B, and, of course, show tunes.
-I guess I like pretty much everything except country western and rap.
+I guess I like pretty much everything except country western.

 Favorite Movie: “The Sting” starring Paul Newman, Robert Redford, and Robert Shaw.

-Favorite Books: “Witness” by Whittaker Chambers; “The Road to Serfdom” by Friedrich von Hayek; “Patton.
+Favorite Books: “Witness” by Whittaker Chambers; “The Sun Also Rises” by Ernest Hemingway; “Patton.
 A Genius for War” by Carlo D’Este; "The Outliers" by Malcolm Gladwell; "The Razor's Edge" by W. Somerset Maugham; "Act One" by Moss Hart; "The Big Short" by Michael Lewis; "Eat Bacon, Don't Jog" by Grant Petersen; "Good Calories, Bad Calories" by Gary Taubes.